Table of Contents

 Key Takeaways

-- Kindle Unlimited is a subscription service from Amazon that gives you unlimited access to a vast library of ebooks and audiobooks for a monthly fee.
+- Kindle Unlimited (KU) is Amazon’s subscription that lets you borrow eligible ebooks and audiobooks for one monthly fee.

 What Is Kindle Unlimited and How Does It Work?